Ochinee

 Ochinee (died November 29, 1864), also known as Lone Bear and One-Eye, was a Native American Peace Chief of the Cheyenne tribe.
-He was the father of Amache Prowers, a tradeswoman, advocate and leader among the Southern Cheyenne.
+He was the father of Amache Prowers, who was a tradeswoman, advocate, and leader among the Southern Cheyenne.
 Ochinee, who had worked to create peace for the Cheyenne, died during the Sand Creek massacre on November 29, 1864.

 Attempts to broker peace

 Ochinee, a sub-chief, helped negotiate a treaty between the government, Cheyenne, and Arapaho to safely camp along Sand Creek during the winter of 1864–1865.
 Ochinee went to Fort Lyon on September 4, 1864 with his wife to deliver a letter to Major Ned Wynkoop from Black Kettle and other chiefs.
 Nervous soldiers tried to shoot him when he approached the fort.
 The letter conveyed that Cheyenne people were fearful of raids and were starving.
 Black Kettle released white people that the Cheyenne had taken captive and asked to discuss a solution for peace.
 Ochinee, his wife Minimic, and a man that had accompanied them, were put under guard and taken on a four-day ride with 127 soldiers and taken to an encampment of Arapaho and Cheyenne people on the Smoky Hill River.
 Wynkoop encouraged tribal chiefs, including Black Kettle and Arapaho Chief Niwot (Left Hand) to travel with him to Denver to meet with Territorial Governor, John Evans and Colonel John Chivington.
 The delegation left for Denver for the September 28 meeting at Camp Weld.

 With other members of the delegation, he met with the Territorial Governor, John Evans.
 Colonel John Chivington certified that Ochinee was a man of good character and a "friendly Indian."
 Before the attack, the John Wesley Prowers family, including his daughter Amache Prowers, were held hostage to prevent them warning Cheyenne at the Sand Creek winter camp site of the eminent attack.